rmflight/blog2newsletter/README.md

 b2n_send_newsletter(draft_email)
 ```

-As much as you might be tempted to keep this subscription stuff in

 Then, when you have new post that you want to send, in the subscription
 project, you only have to do: